The country in Europe where the official language is Italian and the currency Euro (EUR), this is Italy.

 There are many international airports in Italy where you can land and the biggest one is Leonardo da Vinci International Airport (FCO).

-If you arrive at Leonardo da Vinci International Airport (FCO) in Milan, which is also the largest airport in the country, and you’re going to any other city, no worries.
+If you arrive at Leonardo da Vinci International Airport (FCO) in Rome, which is also the largest airport in the country, and you’re going to any other city, no worries.
 Italy is well connected so it takes a maximum of a few hours to reach other cities.

 Italy accepts Euro.
 If you’re traveling from a country where the currency is other than Euro, it would be a good idea to exchange money before your journey to Italy.